 All Harvard Law School requirements must be met for your application to be considered complete.
 All Harvard applicants must submit applications through the LSAC portal.
 These are the Harvard Law requirements you must satisfy:

-The Harvard Law School personal statement is your opportunity to add insight into your character and show the admissions committee why you’re the perfect candidate.
-Although there isn’t really a prompt for your personal statement, Harvard Law provides the following directive:
+The Harvard Law School personal statements are your opportunity to add insight into your character and show the admissions committee why you’re the perfect candidate.
+Harvard Law provides this directive:

 “The personal statement is intended as an opportunity to give the Admissions Committee a better sense of who you are as a person and as a potential student and graduate of Harvard Law School.”